Lexxrt/FireFly/README.md

 - *How to use*

 >1.
-Install python libraries `pip install -r libs.txt`
+Install python libraries `pip install -r requirements.txt`
 >
 >2.
 Start up the script followed by the phone number `python FireFly.py <number>`
 >